June 17, 2019

 According to WHO, postpartum hemorrhage (PPH) is the leading cause of maternal mortality (1/3 of deaths during childbirth).
 And yet, if anticipated, effective treatments exist to reduce risk of death from PPH.
 At present, up to 30% of PPH are unanticipated and occur in women regarded as low risk.
 One of the explanations given by Michelle Lavin, a hematologist at the Royal College of Surgeons in Dublin, Ireland, supported by AXA, is a poor awareness of congenital bleeding disorders.
 Dr Lavin set herself the objective of improving the recognition of previously undiagnosed bleeding disorders based on a simple questionnaire, identifying women at a higher risk of PPH than anticipated from routine screening.
 From this project, she intends to disseminate this approach more widely to optimize antenatal screening for PPH risk.
 Find out more here.

-Dr. Michelle Lavin
+Dr. Michelle Lanvin

 Hematologist at the Royal College of Surgeons in Dublin, AXA Research Grantee